Thames Tunnel: Construction

 The shaft became stuck at one point during its sinking, as the pressure of the earth around it held it firmly in position.
 Extra weight was required to make it continue its descent.
 50,000 bricks were added as temporary weights.
 It was realised that the problem was caused because the shaft's sides were parallel.
 Years later when the Wapping shaft was built, it was slightly wider at the bottom than the top.
 This non-cylindrical tapering design ensured it did not get stuck.
 By November 1825 the Rotherhithe shaft was in place and tunnelling work could begin.

 The tunnelling shield, built at Henry Maudslay's Lambeth works and assembled in the Rotherhithe shaft, was the key to Brunel's construction of the Thames Tunnel.
 The Illustrated London News described how it worked:

 Each of the twelve frames of the shield weighed over 7 LT.
 The key innovation of the tunnelling shield was its support for the unlined ground in front and around it to reduce the risk of collapses.
 However, many workers, including Brunel himself, soon fell ill from the poor conditions caused by filthy sewage-laden water seeping through from the river above.
 This sewage gave off methane gas which was ignited by the miners' oil lamps.
 When the resident engineer, John Armstrong, fell ill in April 1826, Marc's son Isambard Kingdom Brunel took over at the age of 20.

 Work was slow, progressing at only 1–8 ft a week.
 To earn income from the tunnel, the company directors allowed sightseers to view the shield in operation.
 They charged a shilling for the adventure and an estimated 600–800 visitors took advantage of the opportunity every day.

 The excavation was hazardous.
 The tunnel flooded suddenly on 18 May 1827 after 549 ft had been dug.
 Isambard Kingdom Brunel lowered a diving bell from a boat to repair the hole at the bottom of the river, throwing bags filled with clay into the breach in the tunnel's roof.
 Following the repairs and the drainage of the tunnel, he held a banquet inside it.

 Closure

-The tunnel flooded again the following year, on 12 January 1828, in which six men died.
-Isambard was extremely lucky to survive this.
+Six men died when the tunnel flooded again the following year, on 12 January 1828, just four days after a visit by Don Miguel, soon to become Regent of Portugal.
+Isambard himself was extremely lucky to survive the flooding.
 The six men had made their way to the main stairwell, as the emergency exit was known to be locked.
 Isambard instead made for the locked exit.
 A contractor named Beamish heard him there and broke the door down, and an unconscious Isambard was pulled out and revived.
 He was sent to Brislington, near Bristol, to recuperate.
 There he heard about the competition to build what became the Clifton Suspension Bridge.

-Financial problems followed, leading in August to the tunnel being walled off just behind the shield and then abandoned for seven years.